mvolkmann/MyUnixEnv/notes/VueNotes.md

 The Vue devtools supports logging and filtering of these events.

-Here is an example that demonstrates most of the features of Vue events.
+Here is an example that demonstrates using an event bus.

 ### `event.js`